 “Canada, Australia and Germany have adopted or proposed limits on high-speed trading and other technological developments that have come to define United States markets,” Nathaniel Popper wrote in The New York Times.
 “Countries around the globe are now using America as a model for what they don’t want to look like.”

 Too harsh?
 Probably not.

 More than two years after the Flash Crash, and almost two months after the Knight Capital debacle, the U.S. Securities and Exchange Commission began evaluating the control systems of major brokerage firms — if only by questionnaire.
 The forms could help the agency better understand how brokerages use technology.

 The new initiative could also help the SEC decide about kill switches, which turn off trading outside specified parameters in order to help curtail a disaster.
 Kill switches are among MiFID proposals, and NYSE Euronext, NASDAQ and other exchanges informed the SEC Friday that they are ready for kill switches.

-The exchanges’ letter has come before an SEC meeting last Tuesday whose topics have included deterring another Knight Capital-style disaster.
+The exchanges’ letter comes before an SEC meeting Tuesday whose topics will include deterring another Knight Capital-style disaster.
 This is neither a coincidence, nor a surprise.